 The following examples illustrate relocatable expressions.
 A is an absolute term, W and X are relocatable terms with the same relocatability attribute, Y is a relocatable term with a different relocatability attribute.

-Y- -32A W-X+ =F'1234'(literal)

-W- - X+ Y AA+W-W+Y

-(reference to W-X+W

-Location Count er) Y
+Y-32A W-X+ =F' W-X+Y AA (reference to W-2 Location Counter) Y